kjx172/ClimaGraph/README.md

 ## README file
 **Take a look at the Pitch Deck to learn more about the program**

+**To Run**:
+-download the weather_data.py and run in terminal -might have to install the some of the imported libraries

 program functions:
 1. gather weather data over time
 2. select desired weather variables